RK Euro Model 9 - Arming Sword PEENEDRK Euro Model 9 - Arming Sword PEENED2

-Every model comes with a REAL black leather wrapped wooden core handle, all steel fittings for maximum durability and models 7-9 have a PEENED pommel for extra durability.
-Every sword also comes with a FREE BONUS wooden core, leather wrapped scabbard and integrated suspension system for either display or wearing (one size belt can be adjusted to suit your waist as necessary).
+Every model comes with a REAL black leather wrapped wooden core handle, all steel fittings for maximum durability and a PEENED pommel for extra durability.
+Every sword also comes with a wooden core, leather wrapped scabbard.

 Simply amazing value for money and a return to affordable medieval swords where every other maker has doubled or tripled their prices means that they will sell out fast, so grab one while you can!

 This particular model is a single handed arming sword with solid bodied blade for maximum durability, cruciform style guard hilt and classic wheel shaped pommel.
 Ready to cut straight out of the box.

 I've had this sword for a few weeks now.
 It came sharp and ready for action.
 There was no wiggles or loose parts.
 I haven't done that much with it yet, but I did go berserk on a chocolate tin.
 Let's just say the tin did not survive...

 I was a bit curious (or maybe just crazy).
 I stripped its handle off and had a good look at the tang.
 It had some strange glue underneath, likely some sort of epoxy.
 But the tang was beefy and solid.
 The peen was neat and it took several minutes to grind out.
 I ended up regretting that, but managed to regrip it and now its wrapped with fishing wire.

 Overall a solid, formidable weapon.
 I have no other euros to compare it to but it's definately more solid than my katana, and feels a little more lively than my Windlass Raptor.

 - Handling is pretty good.
 Changing direction gets a little tiring but maybe that's just my twig arms.